Nllii/sktchybot/README.md

 ```

-## Added a docker file .

 # TODO:
+-[x] Added a dockerfile

-~~- finish writing the parameters for skipping users who don't want the bot to comment on their account.~~
+- [ ] finish writing the parameters for skipping users who don't want the bot to comment on their account.
-~~- Finish writing the sktchyBot function. ~~